rrra/www/content/post/2021/june-minutes.md

 #### Cass County ARES

 Mark KK0V was not present.
-Kent KA0LDG mentioned that he, Mark KK0V and Jim N0TSZ spoke with the Horace Fire Department, and they are interested in let the club have repeater space in Horace.
+Kent KA0LDG mentioned that he, Mark KK0V and Jim N0TSZ spoke with the Horace Fire Department, and they are interested in letting the club have repeater space in Horace.
 The club may be able to use some of the donated repeaters from Fergus Falls for this purpose.
 They are also working on a tower in Oxbow and expressed interest in hosting equipment for the club there as well.
 Mark KC0SHM suggested getting an MOU signed with Horace Fire Department for liability purposes.

 #### Clay ARES